EthanCave/flow-network-solver/README.md

 - **Dynamic Equation Generation**: The equations are dynamically generated based on the connected nodes’ inputs and outputs.

 ## Contributing:
 Feel free to contact me if you'd like to suggest features, improvements, or report bugs.
+You can reach me via email at **ejcave1@gmail.com**.